 Density: The non-residential Floor to Area Ratio (FAR) range for the UM LUTA is 0.4 to 1.2 with a typical FAR of 1.
-The I-2 District allows for FAR within this range, but it also allows for uses that would not generate FAR, such as outdoor storage.
+The proposed C-3 District typically allows a FAR within the UM range, but the size of the lot and adjacency to R-1 zoning will limit the size and scale of development on the subject site.